 In Katsunama, where you'll find the Grace Winery, is said to be the birthplace of modern Japanese winemaking.
 It was here where European viticulture, such as long cordon-training, Vertical Shoot Positioning and quality pruning methods began for Japan as recently as 1990.
 These modern methods retain the vital delicate characteristics of the Koshu grape in the resulting wines.

-Novel Wines is the UK's most exciting online wine merchant.
-We specialise in unique, undiscovered wines from around the world.
+Novel Wines is an award-winning, unique online wine merchant.
+We specialise in undiscovered wines from around the world.
 It's our mission to make sure every wine you enjoy is a talking point.

 drinkaware.co.uk | for the facts.